This post is part of series documenting travel in Myanmar, Cuba and Iran: Introduction.

 Orwell returned to England 1927 and Burmese Days was published in 1934.
 Later ofcourse The Animal Farm and 1984 would bring him world wide fame, but his trademark Orwellian style was already very much present in the first novel.
 Today Burmese Days is popular reading among travelers in South East Asia, like The Old Man and the Sea by Ernest Hemingway in Cuba and Caribbean.

 Burmese Days takes place in remote Burmese village of Kyauktada.
-Orwells real life reference to Kyauktada was village of Katha (today’s road over 300km north of Mandalay).
+Orwells real life reference to Kyauktada was village of Katha (by today’s roads, over 300km north of Mandalay).
 Having read everything I could find my hands on about Orwell’s time in Burma, didn’t think twice when opportunity to see the place!

 House of Eric Arthur Blair at the time of visit.
-It belongs to Burmese government, and a policeman is still living it.
+It belongs to Burmese government, and a policeman is living in it.

 June 2015.
 In the novel, John Flory wakes at night by the dogs howling outside.
 When I came, could also see the dogs and remembered the part in book.
 Great grand children of what Flory was cursing perhaps!?
 Novel is obviously a fiction, but am excited of being finally here so fact and fiction are starting to mix.
 It’s well beyond midnight.
 I wont be taking a rifle and go after the dogs like Flory did.
 Nowadays we have something better: ear plugs.